SUNY Downstate Health Sciences University

 - Prior psychiatric experience – preferred but not essential

-- US hospital experience – preferred but not essential
+- United States healthcare system (especially hospital-based) experience – preferred but not essential

-- We accept International Medical Graduates (IMGs) as well as US medical graduates (USGs).
-IMG incoming residents may have advanced degrees in psychiatry prior to entering our program.
+- We accept International Medical Graduates as well as Allopathic and Osteopathic US Medical Graduates.
+IMG incoming residents may have advanced degrees or training in psychiatry prior to entering our program

-- We only review applicants for entrance into residency through the electronic system ERAS.
+- We only review applications for our residency training program the through the Electronic Residency Application System (ERAS)

 - J1 – with valid ECFMG certificate, USMLE 1, 2, CS and CK, and English proficiency